Obreintelly/Autolib-EDA/README.md

 Description:

-In this assignement, we have been provided with the Autolib Dataset.
-Autolib is a French compnay in the business of car-sharing and the data provided relates to the number of times the car-sharing services were utilized in the month of April 2018 and over a 9 day period.
+In this assignment, we have been provided with the Autolib Dataset.
+Autolib is a French compnay in the business of car-sharing and the data provided relates to the number of times the car-sharing services were utilized in 2018.
 In this notebook, we unpack the question and provide answers to the study question.
 Hypothesis Report: https://drive.google.com/file/d/1S6WiV7g9NnucqVgvy7y6PN2GPOr-HU11/view?usp=sharing
 Setup Requirements: